KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 ## Overview

 This extension is intended for implementations that targets a display with the goal of outputting realtime, or interactive, framerates in either HDR or SDR in a physically correct manner.

-The goal of this extension is to provide a way to convert the resulting (rendered) scene linear light output values to a known range so that they can be sent to a display.
+The goal of this extension is to provide a way to convert the resulting (rendered) scene linear light output values to a known range {R,G,B} so that they can be sent to a display.
 One of the reasons for this is to retain the hue of the source materials under varying light conditions.
 Correct representation of hue is important in order to achieve a physically correct visualization and to retain original artistic intent.